ansys/pymapdl/doc/source/user_guide/index.rst

 then as a batch without worrying if the script will run correctly if you had instead outputted it to a script file.

-The ``Mapdl`` class supports much more than just sending text to MAPDL and includes higher level wrapping allowing for better scripting and interaction with MAPDL.
+The :class:`Mapdl <ansys.mapdl.core.mapdl._MapdlCore>` class supports much more than just sending text to MAPDL and includes higher level wrapping allowing for better scripting and interaction with MAPDL.
 See the :ref:`ref_example_gallery` for an overview of the various advanced methods to visualize, script, and interact with MAPDL.

 Calling MAPDL Pythonically
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-MAPDL functions can be called directly from an ``Mapdl`` instance in a
+MAPDL functions can be called directly from an instance of
-pythonic manner.
-This is to simplify calling ANSYS, especially when
+:class:`Mapdl <ansys.mapdl.core.mapdl._MapdlCore>` in a pythonic manner.
+This is
-inputs are variables within Python.
-For example, the following two
+to simplify calling ANSYS, especially when inputs are variables within
-commands are equivalent:
+Python.
+For example, the following two commands are equivalent:

 .. code:: python